YaoGroup/DIFFICE_jax/paper.md

 Ice shelf a viscous gradient current with slender-body shape.
-Due to the absence of shear stresses at both of its top and bottom surfaces, the motion of ice shelf is approximate to a two-dimensional flow, independent of the vertical direction. which can be described by the the 2-D shallow-shelf Approximation (SSA) equation, which reads:
+Due to the absence of shear stresses at both of its top and bottom surfaces, the motion of ice shelf is approximate to a two-dimensional flow, independent of the vertical direction.
+Assuming isotropic property, the ice-shelf dynamics can can be described by the the 2-D Shallow-Shelf Approximation (SSA) equations, which read:

 $$\begin{array}{l}
 \displaystyle \frac{\partial} {\partial x}\left(4 \mu h \frac{\partial  u}{\partial x} + 2\mu h \frac{\partial  v}{\partial y}  \right)